Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Model and methods

 \section{Model and methods}

-Our model is based on the three-dimensional Kob-Andersen binary Lennard-Jones (KALJ) model~\cite{Kob1995Testing,Kob1995Testinga}, which is widely used in the context of the glass transition because of its particularly high glass-forming ability.
-In this model, there are two types of particles, $A$ and $B$, with a composition ratio of 80:20.
+Our model is based on the three-dimensional Kob-Andersen binary Lennard-Jones (KALJ) model~\cite{Kob1995Testing,Kob1995Testinga}, which has been widely used in the context of the glass transition because of its particularly high glass-forming ability.
+This model has two types of particles, $A$ and $B$, with a composition ratio of 80:20.
+Our system is a cubic box with periodic boundary conditions applied in all directions.
 Both types of particles have the same mass $m$, and the particles interact with each other via a pair potential \eq{ v_{0,ab} (r) = 4 \epsilon_{ab} \left[ \left( \frac{\sigma_{ab}}{r} \right)^{12} - \left( \frac{\sigma_{ab}}{r} \right)^6 \right] , } where $r$ is the distance between a pair and the parameters are as follows: $\epsilon_{AB}=1.5\epsilon_{AA}$, $\epsilon_{BB}=0.5\epsilon_{AA}$, $\sigma_{AB}=0.8\sigma_{AA}$, and $\sigma_{BB}=0.88\sigma_{AA}$.
 In this paper, length, mass, and time are reported in units of $\sigma_{AA}$, $m$, and $\sqrt{m\sigma_{AA}^2/\epsilon_{AA}}$, respectively.
 The total number density is fixed at $\rho = 1000/(9.4)^3 \approx 1.204$~\cite{Kob1995Testing,Kob1995Testinga}.
-In the KALJ model, Eq.~\eqref{KALJ} is cut at a distance $r_{\mr{cut},ab} = 2.5\sigma_{ab}$.
+In the KALJ model, Eq.~\eqref{KALJ} is conventionally cut at a distance $r_{\mr{cut},ab} = 2.5\sigma_{ab}$.
 However, the discontinuity of the pair force $v_{0,ab}'$ at the cutoff distance strongly affects the low-frequency modes~\cite{Shimada2018Anomalous}.
-Thus, we modified Eq.~\eqref{KALJ} as \eq{ v_{ab} (r) =
+Thus, we modified Eq.~\eqref{KALJ} so that its derivative tends to zero continuously \eq{ v_{ab} (r) =

-. } Using Eq.~\eqref{smoothed KALJ}, we carried out MD simulations.
-First, the system was equilibrated at a sufficiently high temperature of $T=2.0$ in the NVT ensemble for a time interval of $t=500$, and then we performed a simulation in the NVE ensemble for the same time interval.
+. } Compare $v_{0,AA}(r)$ and $v_{AA}(r)$ in Fig.~\ref{fig:potentials}.
+Using Eq.~\eqref{smoothed KALJ}, we carried out molecular dynamics (MD) simulations.
+First, the system was equilibrated at a sufficiently high temperature $T=2.0$ in the NVT ensemble for a time interval of $t=500$, and then we performed simulations in the NVE ensemble\footnote{ The choice of the ensemble is merely a matter of taste.
+Even if we use other ensembles, the results will not change as long as the initial states are equilibrated.
+We tried to make the procedure as simple as possible and thus performed NVE simulations finally. } for the same time interval.
+At this high temperature, the equilibration time is about unity.
 Independent liquid configurations were sampled in the subsequent NVE simulation.
-The time interval between two configurations is $t=50$.
+The time interval between two consecutive configurations is $t=50$.
+Note that in Sec.~\ref{sec:low temperature} we will show the results at much lower temperatures to compare them with the results in Sec.~\ref{sec:high temperature}.
+The algorithm for generating these low-temperature samples is explained in detail at the beginning of Sec.~\ref{sec:low temperature}.